x37v/ats-pd/README.md

+# atsdata

-# Analysis, Transformation and Synthesis (ATS) in Pure Data
+Analysis, Transformation and Synthesis (ATS) in Pure Data.

 This project is a new approach for using ATS in [Pure Data (aka PD)](https://puredata.info/).